 How do I know the guests are genuine?

 Guests are required to submit a profile photo and their email and phone details are verified.
 You can also request a Government ID.

-The reviews that are posted after a stay keeps both the host and the guests accountable and provide honest feedback for new guest who are considering your property.
+The reviews that are posted after a stay keep both the host and guests accountable while also providing honest feedback for potential guests who are considering your property.